kercheval/GradleCMPlugin/README.md

 point at which the task graph is completed.
 This is just after the evaluation phase of the build and just prior to actual task execution.

+Nearly any version scheme you may want to utilize is supported by this plugin.
+Some common version schemes shown in the examples are:

+- M.m-d.t (standard maven versioning - the default)
+- M.m.b (classic major/minor/build)
+- Y.m.b (year/minor/build)

+Extended patterns are supported to allow very flexible variations.

 ####buildversiontag

 This task will take the current version and write a tag using the